AI in wrong hands could be ‘used for harm’, warns Sir Demis after Nobel win

 A child chess prodigy, he designed and programmed a multimillion-selling game called Theme Park in his teens before going to Cambridge University.

-He received his PhD in from University College London, with the journal Science listing his research on imagination and memory as one of 2007’s top 10 breakthroughs.
+He received his PhD from University College London, with the journal Science listing his research on imagination and memory as one of 2007’s top 10 breakthroughs.

 Sir Demis co-founded DeepMind in London in 2010, which he sold to Google in 2014.

-In 2017, he featured in the Time 100 list of most influential people, and was elected a Fellow of the Royal Society in 2018.
+In 2017, he featured in the Time 100 list of most influential people, and earlier this year, he was knighted for his services to AI.

 The winners share a prize fund worth 11 million Swedish kronor (£810,000).